 Gidlööf | Passatge Mercantil, 1 | 08003 Barcelona

 Barcelona is a great place for creative people.
 The city offers a large range of courses in different artistic domains.
-Two of our favorites are open for parents and kids:
+Here are two of our favorite addressses:

 Atuell Ceramic | Carrer del Montseny, 45 | 08012 Barcelona | Spain – Open from Mon – Fri, 18.30 – 21h.